 Founded in 2002 in Snohomish, Washington by working mothers Stephanie Allen and Tina Kuna and franchising since 2003, the number of locations has declined in recent years from a high of 236 in 2008 to the 2017 total of 81, the last year the company reported location data.

 The Spice & Tea Exchange has a noble mission: “Creating and sharing the experience of a more flavorful life,” and it does this by offering a wide variety of seasonings and teas in a creative franchise concept with stores that look and feel like an 18th century trading post.
 Products include 140+ spices, 80+ hand-mixed seasoning blends, 16 naturally-flavored sugars, a range of salts from around the world, and 30+ exotic teas.

-This franchise ranks #279 on Entrepreneur’s Franchise 500 list, a significant slip from last year’s ranking of #279.
-Founded in 2008 and franchising since that same year, the number of locations has climbed in recent years to the current total of 56, of which one is company-owned and all are located in the U.S.
+This franchise ranks #392 on Entrepreneur magazine’s Franchise 500 list, a significant slip from last year’s ranking of #279.
+Founded in 2008 and franchising since that same year, the number of locations has climbed in recent years to the current total of 60, only one of which is company-owned and all are located in the U.S.

 9. Happy & Healthy Products

 Happy & Healthy Products was created by Linda Kerr Kamm, who wanted to create healthier frozen treats that would be primarily for health-conscious adults.
 She came up with her first product idea, Fruitfull bars, made with chunks of real fruit and other natural ingredients.
 The product line offered by the company has grown over the years to include Happy Indulgence Decadent Dips (flavored bars dipped in chocolate), Be Happy & Healthy Dessert Bars, Be Happy & Healthy Breads (quick bread snacks), and Be Happy & Healthy Snacks (nuts, fruits, and other snack items).